Rbfinch/grepq/README.md

 Predicates can be used to filter on the header field (= record ID line) using a regex, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64).

 >[!NOTE]
 A regex supplied to filter on the header field (= record ID line) is first passed as a string to the regex engine, and then the regex engine is used to match the header field.
+Regex patterns to match the header field (= record ID line) must comply with the Rust regex library syntax (<https://docs.rs/regex/latest/regex/#syntax>).
 If you get an error message, be sure to escape any special characters in the regex pattern.

 Predicates are specified in a JSON pattern file.
 For an example, see `16S-iupac-and-predicates.json` in the `examples` directory.